Are you a currently enrolled in the Prairie Horticulture Certificate?

 Late registration fees

-You must register online by the deadline dates listed in the calendar or you will be charged a late registration fee of $35.00, whether or not permission to register late has been granted.
+You must register online by the deadline dates listed in the Important Dates or you will be charged a late registration fee of $35.00, whether or not permission to register late has been granted.
 Late registration fees are nonrefundable and registration automatically results in a financial obligation.

 Audit provisions: You may choose to take courses on an audit basis.
 Fees are the same and you will have the same access to your instructor, you may write term tests and complete assignments but you will not be permitted to write the final exam and a final mark will not be assigned for an audited course.